-Starting a new job can be an exciting time and can open up avenues such as purchasing your own property.
-Some lenders favour mortgages for professionals, such as doctors.
+Starting a new job can be an exciting time and can open up avenues such as purchasing your own home.
+Some lenders tend to favour mortgages for professionals, such as doctors or those in the medical profession.
 Even if you’re yet to formally start your employment, you may still be eligible for a mortgage.
 This is because lenders understand that you’re qualified in a reputable profession and securing employment shouldn’t be an issue.

 An offer letter or draft contract may be enough for lenders to assess your income.
 It’s important to note that not every lender will do this, so do consult an expert before applying.